 Born in Wellington, Kat has resided on the Kāpiti Coast for the last 30 years.
-With a heart for community, Kat spends her free time coaching premier, representative and development netball as well as playing and likes to get creative with painting and craft projects.
+Kat spends her free time coaching premier, college, representative and development netball and likes to get creative with painting and craft projects.
 Whānau is a huge part of Kat’s life and she enjoys spending time with her friends, partner, family and young daughter.

 Position Office Manager

 Ian has 47 years in addictions, including working with homeless, in half-way houses, community detoxification, community treatment services.
 He was at the set-up of the National Addiction Centre, Kina Trust, and as the Executive Director of dapaanz for 13 years and is in private practice, serves on various professional panels including the addiction experts panel for the Health & Disability Commissioner.

 Position Complaints Convener

 Karen and her husband recently immigrated from South Africa to windy Wellington.
 Karen is an avid cat lover, she is loving life in beautiful Aotearoa New Zealand.

 Ben is the Deputy Executive Director, Programmes for the New Zealand Drug Foundation.
 He is passionate about developing approaches that support people to live healthy, successful lives with everything they need to make their own choices.
 Ben is a Registered Practitioner and Accredited Supervisor.